Getting to know your list members better

 Gathering behavioral interests

 Collecting behavioral interests allows you to add insight to general interests and other information.
-You can collect behavioral interests by making assumptions based on frequent questions or by observing how prospects, subscribers, or customers behave in the context of your business relations.
+You can collect behavioral interests by making assumptions based on frequent customer questions or by observing how prospects, subscribers, or customers behave in the context of your business relations.

 Keeping behavioral interests private is a good idea because the subjects of your behavioral studies might not self-identify with the label that you place on them.
 For example, you might label someone as a discount shopper because she uses a lot of coupons, but she might think the label makes her less important than other customers.
 Segmenting your subscribers into private lists using behavioral observation also allows you to send more relevant information without involving subscribers in a time-consuming process.